ARCHIVAL ART

 SOLUTION

-More recently in February 2020, before Aldo's studio was packed and shipped to the archive's new headquarters in Connecticut, I invited Val Jeanty (Afro-Electronica DJ), and dancers from Jean Appolon Expressions (including Appolon), to an experimental performance in response to his artwork.
-I coordinated documentation from this event and am currently editing a short reel to be used as a basis for further collaboration.
+Starting in 2016 I began working with Aldo and his partner, Anna Salamone, to catalogue his artwork and to envision ways that his work could be reanimated and made relevant for people today.
+In February 2020, after his passing, and before his studio was packed up and shipped to the archive's new headquarters in Connecticut, I invited Val Jeanty (Afro-Electronica DJ), and dancers from Jean Appolon Expressions (including Appolon), to an experimental performance in response to his artwork.
+That initial experience was electric as we all become immersed in Tambellini’s consciousness of black.

 OUTCOME